jwillyamz/ezEmu/README.md

 ## Feedback/Contribute

-This started just simple personal research/putzing and is definitely not intended to be "clean code" (this is very much Jamie-code™️).
+This started as just simple personal research/putzing and is definitely not intended to be "clean code" (this is very much Jamie-code™️).
 That said, I am happy to accept issues and further suggestions!

 **TODO:** Log output file, more CTI + learning >> more execution techniques